Erin O'Reilly is in her fourth season as an assistant coach with West Virginia University after joining the staff in August 2013.

 Paladino also was the lone Mountaineer who qualified to compete at the 2015 NCAA Cross Country Championships in Louisville, Kentucky, the second straight championship for Paladino.
 She placed 77th overall with a career-best time of 20:41.60 on the 6k course at E.P “Tom” Sawyer State Park.

-Two Mountaineers were named to the 2016 CoSIDA Track and Field/Cross Country Academic All-District First Team - junior Amy Cashin and senior Kelly Williams.
-The two were named to the Academic All-District First Team for District 2, while Williams maintained a 4.0 GPA and Cashin maintained a 3.87 GPA.
-Also, twelve were named to the Academic All-Big 12 Cross Country First Team - Cashin
+Two Mountaineers were named to the 2016 CoSIDA Track and Field/Cross Country Academic All-District First Team, selected by College Sports Information Directors of America (CoSIDA) - junior Amy Cashin and senior Kelly Williams.
+Williams also was named as an Academic All-American First Team while maintaining 4.0 GPA.
+Twelve were named to the Academic All-Big 12 Cross Country First Team - Cashin

 , Allie Diehl, Drazba